deathtothecorporation/plunder-docs/setup/installation.md

 <figure><img src="../.gitbook/assets/mandelbrot-ui.png" alt=""><figcaption></figcaption></figure>

 Change the width and height to 100 and click "resize" (Keeping a small size for expediency).
 Then click "generate fractal".
 After a few seconds you'll see a fractal appear in the canvas.
-Congratulations, you just ran a Plunder app.
+Congratulations, you just ran a Pallas app.

 Soon you'll learn how to write one of your own.

-## The `plunder` command and REPLs
+## The `pallas` command and REPLs

 Enter this command in a shell at the root level of the pallas repo (where you've remembered to first run `nix develop`):

 ```
-plunder
+pallas
 ```

-As of the time of this writing, you'll see the usage hint for the `plunder` command:
+As of the time of this writing, you'll see the usage hint for the `pallas` command:

 ```
-new-network - a test for running plunder machines
+new-network - a test for running pallas machines

-Usage: plunder COMMAND
+Usage: pallas COMMAND

-  Let's run plunder.
+  Let's run pallas.

 Available options:
   -h,--help                Show this help text